phw/peek/README.md

 in most distributions, so you can easily install with your package manager.
 Then start key-mon with `key-mon --visible_click`.
 The `--visible_click` option is for drawing small circles around mouse clicks.

-### The recording area is all black, how can I record anything?
-If the recording area is not showing the content behind Peek you have probably compositing disabled in your window manager.
-Peek requires compositing in order to make the Peek window transparent.
-Please consult your window manager's documentation how to enable compositing.

 ### My recorded GIFs flicker, what is wrong?
 Some users have experienced recorded windows flicker or other strange visual